 What Is Anemia?

 Anemia is when the number of red blood cells in the body gets too low.
-Red blood cells carry hemoglobin (HEE-muh-glow-bin), a protein that carries oxygen throughout the body.
+Red blood cells carry hemoglobin (pronounced: HEE-muh-glow-bin), a protein that carries oxygen throughout the body.
 Without enough of them, oxygen doesn't get to the body's organs.
 Without enough oxygen, the organs can't work normally.

 There are many different kinds of anemia, so treatments vary.